mattferris/http-routing/Readme.md

         }
     }

-### Interal Redirects
+### Internal Redirects

-Using `$this->redirect()` in the example above produces an HTTP 301 response, which the browser then interprets and issues a new request to the specified URL.
+You can redirect a client with an HTTP 301 response, which the browser then interprets and issues a new request to the specified URL.
 In some cases, you may want to simply re-evaluate a new request without returning anything to the client.
 This is possible by returning an instance of `RequestInterface` from the action.

     public function someAction()
     {